-I think the Cotswolds make for the perfect holiday, especially if travelling from Ireland.
+I think the Cotswolds should be on everyone’s travel bucket list.
 Where else can you get beautiful scenery, steeped in so much history and the feeling that you have actually stepped inside a story book?
-The Cotswolds even describes itself as an area of outstanding natural beauty and it well deserves that accolade.
-I have found the Cotswolds best villages for you and I am including a map to help you explore the prettiest villages in England, our full Cotswolds itinerary and where to stay during your Cotswolds roadtrip.
+The Cotswolds even describes itself as an area of outstanding natural beauty and it well deserves that title.
+I have found the Cotswolds best villages for you and I am including a map to help you explore the prettiest villages in England, our full Cotswolds itinerary and where to stay during your Cotswolds road trip.

-As I mentioned previously I have been wanting to go to the Cotswolds and visit some of the Cotswolds best villages for a very long time…..no, no, way before seeing The Holiday!.
+As I mentioned previously I have been wanting to go to the Cotswolds and visit some of the Cotswolds best villages for a very long time…..no, no, way before seeing The Holiday!
 As soon as I recovered enough from my Lyme Disease to travel it was one of the first places I wanted to see, but things kept getting in the way.
-England is literally Ireland’s next door neighbour so as soon as my son Aaron finished his end of school exams this Summer, I decided that we were going to do a roadtrip as a family around some of the Cotswolds prettiest villages.
+England is literally Ireland’s next door neighbour so as soon as our son Aaron finished his end of school exams this Summer, we decided that we were going to do a road trip as a family around some of the Cotswolds prettiest villages.
 We spent four days exploring the Cotswolds and drove from Fishguard in Wales as far as London but, I will break down our full itinerary as we go.

 But first things first!